rookiemonster16/-Getting-and-Cleaning-Data-course-project/CodeBook.md

 title: "CodeBook"
 output: html_document

-The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project???s definition.
+The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project's definition.

 1. Download the dataset
   Dataset downloaded and extracted under the folder called UCI HAR Dataset